How many canvas tags in a Web page?

 If we use HTML 5 canvas tags to make widgets, how many can we use without significantly increasing the download time?

 For example, we want to create a button with canvas, and have a lot in a web page.
-To verify that this number may be very large, we will make an experience that is to display an image of 100 x 100 pixels with one pixel by Canvas tag, making 10,000!
-Most applications do not actually use more than a few dozen ...
+Could this slow down the display too much?
+To verify that the number of canvas tags can be very large, we are going to do an experiment which consists in displaying an image of 100 x 100 pixels at the rate of one Canvas tag per pixel, which makes it 10,000!
+Most applications would require much less ...

-I must say that I also tried on larger sizes, but the browser can no longer display the source code.
+I have to say I have also tried on larger dimensions, but the browser is no longer able to process the source code to produce a page.

 The image is translated into 100 rows and 100 columns and the intersection of each is represented by a canvas tag whose size is 4x4 pixels.
 Of course it is not the optimal way to display an image, but to test the limits of browsers, it is ok!

-To generate 10,000 tags, I use a PHP code that extract each pixel of an image and creates a canvas tag corresponding to its color.
-Here is this code:
+To generate 10,000 tags, I use a PHP code that extract each pixel of an image and creates a canvas tag corresponding to its color code.
+Here is this source code:

 $img = imagecreatefrompng($url);